 Obviously, he wasn’t happy to have me there.
 So, any suggestion I made and any change I recommended was met with a response like this:

 “Obviously, we tried that and it didn’t work.”

-OK, Captain, I get it, obviously you’re the smartest guy in the room and no one can have an idea or improve upon one previously tried.
-You’ve already done everything that could possibly be done and therefore someone else suggesting it… or something similar… or the opportunity to revisit and brainstorm a solution… is obviously a waste a time.
-Or is it?
-What was obvious to him may have been new or worthwhile to others to explore.
+OK, Captain, I get it.
+Obviously you’re the smartest guy in the room and NO ONE else can have an idea or improve upon one previously tried.
+You’ve already done everything that could POSSIBLY be done and therefore someone else suggesting it… or something similar… or the opportunity to revisit and brainstorm a solution… is OBVIOUSLY a waste of time.

 Obviously he was stonewalling me.
 I should have realized that already.
 And he was somewhat oblivious to my annoyance at his overuse of the word obvious.